baodrate/snap-sync/README.md

 ## Example command line usage

-### Snap-sync to local target
+### dsnap-sync to local target

 #### Default: no selections, run for all snapper configs

-    # snap-sync
+    # dsnap-sync

 #### Default: Select two configs, the backupdir and verbose output

-    # snap-sync --verbose --config root --config data2 --backupdir=toshiba_r700
+    # dsnap-sync --verbose --config root --config data2 --backupdir=toshiba_r700

 #### Dry-run: Select config, select Target, as batchjob (--noconfirm)

-    # snap-sync  -c root -s 265 --noconfirm --dry-run
+    # dsnap-sync  -c root -s 265 --noconfirm --dry-run

-### Snap-sync to remote host
+### dsnap-sync to remote host

-`snap-sync` will rely on ssh access to the target host.
+`dsnap-sync` will rely on ssh access to the target host.
 For batch usage make sure, that your public key is accepted for remote login as user 'root'.
 You may have to adapt /root/.ssh/authorized_keys on the target host.

-On your target host, you should also verify the availability of a snap-sync config-template for snapper.
+On your target host, you should also verify the availability of a dsnap-sync config-template for snapper.
-A template `snap-sync` is included in the package for your convenience.
+A template `dsnap-sync` is included in the package for your convenience.

 #### Dryrun: Select remote host <ip/fqdn>, interactive, run for all configs

-    snap-sync --dry-run --remote 172.16.0.3
+    dsnap-sync --dry-run --remote 172.16.0.3
 	Selecting a mounted BTRFS device for backups on 172.16.0.3.
 	  0) / (uuid=5af3413e-59ea-4862-8cff-304afe25420f,subvolid=257,subvol=/root)
 	  1) /.snapshots (uuid=5af3413e-59ea-4862-8cff-304afe25420f,subvolid=258,subvol=/@snapshots-root)